 I’ve written a full and detailed guide on everything you need to know about travelling in the Philippines here.
 Read this and you’ll be as prepared as you can be before travelling to this wonderful island country.

-Whilst it lacks the temples and traditions of other South East Asian cities, it is still the beating heart of the Philippines and for this alone, it should be included on any itinerary in the Philippines.
+Whilst it lacks the temples and traditions of other South East Asian cities, it is still the beating heart of the Philippines.
+For this alone, it should be included on any Philippines itinerary.

-I’ve written a much longer guide to Manila here, but in summary, its must see attractions include the beautiful walled city of Intramuros.
+If you can, I recommend spending at least one day in Manila.
+In this time, you’d be able to see the beautiful walled city of Intramuros.
 Founded by the Spanish in 1571 as the centre of its conquest of the Philippines, Intramuros served as the seat of its government and political power through the Spanish Colonial Period.
 It is well worth a visit.

-Manila Bay is at the heart of the city and one of its greatest natural resources, responsible for a huge amount of its economic power.
+Manila Bay is at the heart of the city.
 Here, you will also find vast shopping malls – some of the largest in South East Asia, as well as the Manila marina.

-Navigating Manila can be quite tricky as its public transport system, although extensive, is complicated and not geared towards tourists.
+Navigating Manila can be quite tricky.
+Its public transport system, although extensive, is complicated and not geared towards tourists.
 That being said, car sharing services such as Uber and Grab, are making the city far easier and safer to explore.

-However, don’t miss the chance to grab a ride in a typical jeepney, which is a converted World War 2 truck, often painted in bright and garish colours – you won’t miss them.
+However, don’t miss the chance to grab a ride in a typical jeepney, which is a converted World War 2 truck.
+They’re often painted in bright and garish colours – you won’t miss them.

-Manila is a city that has a lot of hidden gems, and hard to find corners, many of which are best seen from the comfort of an organised tour.
+Manila is a city that has a lot of hidden gems.
+Many of which are best seen from the comfort of an organised tour.
 Here are some brilliant day tours for Manila:

 Where to stay in Manila

 Manila has a wealth of comfortable and luxury hotels at very affordable prices, which cater to a large number of business travellers.
-However, and considering Manila receives far fewer travellers than other islands, it also has some excellent hostels.
+However, Manila also has some excellent hostels.

 I’ve stayed in several different hotels and hostels in Manila, including the epic H2O hotel.
 Where else can you stay in a hotel as cool as this!

-GetYourGuide offers several day trips and excursions around Boracay, which can you check out below.
-You can also arrange your kiteboarding classes in advance through GetYourGuide.
+GetYourGuide offers several day trips and excursions around Boracay, which can you check out below:

 Where to stay in Boracay

-There are a huge number of hotels and guesthouses to stay in in Boracay.
+There are a huge number of places to stay in Boracay.
 From luxury resorts to small treehouse style guesthouses, there’s something for every budget.
-You can check rates for all of Boracay’s accommodation on booking.com.
+You can check rates for all of Boracay’s accommodation here.

 The main area of White Beach is broken up into Station 1, 2 and 3.
 Station 2 is the loudest and rowdiest, Station 3 is more family friendly, and Station 1 a bit quieter and more relaxed.

 The Shangri-La Boracay Resort and Spa, located a few minutes drive away from White Beach is probably the most well-known luxury hotel in Boracay.
-Check for rates here.
+Check for rates for the Shangri-La here.

 Boracay is home to plenty of gorgeous boutique hotels, here are some great suggestions:

-This huge island is home to much more than the bustling Cebu City.
-It’s also home to some of Boracay’s most iconic attractions and natural wonders.
+This huge island is home to some of the Philippines’ most iconic attractions and natural wonders.

-The are plenty of flights into Cebu City from Manila, Boracay and a growing number of other destinations within the Philippines.
-You can even fly into Cebu direct from Singapore and Dubai now too.
+The are plenty of flights into Cebu City from Manila and Boracay.
+You can even fly into Cebu directly from international destinations such as Singapore and Dubai too.

 You can also hike to Osmeña Peak and spend time camping amongst the stunning scenery.
 The summit is at approximately 3280ft, and as the highest point on the island of Cebu, it offers an amazing viewpoint over the entire Vizcaya Islands.